 ‘This is disgusting:’ Lawmakers grill DoD about poor military housing conditions

-Images of overflowing sewage and mold were put on display during a House subcommittee hearing to demonstrate the unsafe living conditions for some service members living in military barracks.
+Images of overflowing sewage and mold were put on display during a House subcommittee hearing to demonstrate the unsafe living conditions for some service members living on military barracks.

 Waltz is the Chairman of the House Armed Services Subcommittee on Readiness, which questioned officials from the Defense Department last week about the state of DoD Housing and its aging infrastructure.